Thomas Longman (1804–1879): Biography

-In 1863 the firm purchased the business and stock of John W. Parker, the publisher of West Strand, London, with which it acquired many valuable or interesting copyrights, among them that of the works of John Stuart Mill and Fraser's Magazine.
+In 1863 the firm purchased the business and stock of John William Parker (1791–1870), the publisher of West Strand, London, with which it acquired many valuable or interesting copyrights, among them that of the works of John Stuart Mill and Fraser's Magazine.
 In 1870 Longman purchased the copyrights of Benjamin Disraeli's novels, including Lothair.

+Longman commissioned Henry Edward Kendall (1805–1885) to design Farnborough Hill – a prominent mid-Victorian, Gothic-style mansion in Hamshire, completed in 1863.
+Following Longman's death in 1879, the estate was, in 1880, purchased by the exiled Empress Eugénie, widow of Napoleon III, who expanded it.